Promoting peace, transparency, and accountability (PETRA)

 Topics: for updates, analyses, discussion:

-April 2011: introduction and initial input; May 2011: requests for assistance--healing the body; June-July 2011: response to Christianity Today article on NCI, "Fleecing the Faithful--Again"; August-September 2011: the whole picture and whole truth; October-November 2011: awakening virtue--missing money/missing action; December 2011-January 2012: confronting corruption--insipid salt and illusory light; February-March 2012: doing truth well--your task is to be true, not popular; April-May 2012: shining the light together--an international call for integrity and action; June-July 2012: looking good and doing good; August-September 2012: global shame or a good name (YWAM); October-November 2012: confronting Christian corruption; December 2012-January 2013: live wrong ≠ live strong (duping and doping); February-March 2013: defeating corruption (wake up!); April-May 2013: betrayng well (silence, passivity and neutrality); June-July 2013: until death do us part? (sacrificing and suffering to end evil); August-September 2013: PETRA People review (staying the course--two years of weblog postings); October-November 2013: going wrong (deception); December 2013-anuary 2014, wising up and rising up (accurate information and legal action); February-March 2014: using our brains (bystander effect and groupthink); April-May 2014: uniting against corruption (good principles and good practices); June-July 2014: don't be afraid (case studies in confronting corruption); August-September 2014: going public with the truth (don't be intimidated--it's your world!); October 2014--November 2015: petition/NCI update (exchanges with four organizations as well as important resources and developments related to corruption, posted at least every two months); December 2015-January 2016: update on the exchanges with one of the organizations as well as good practice and anti-corruption resources from five sectors; February-March 2016: transparency and accountability illusions (tricks for feigning good practice); April-May 2016: rationalizing our responsibility to confront deviant people and to protect innocent people; June-July 2016: speaking up ("double lives" and "moral disengagement"); August-September 2016: cooperating with corruption (complicity); October-November 2016: ordinary heroes (awakening the good in you); December 2016-January 2017: International Anti-Corruption Day (uniting against corruption and NCI): February-March 2017: Willfull Blindness (opening our eyes, hearing our conscience)
+April 2011: introduction and initial input; May 2011: requests for assistance--healing the body; June-July 2011: response to Christianity Today article on NCI, "Fleecing the Faithful--Again"; August-September 2011: the whole picture and whole truth; October-November 2011: awakening virtue--missing money/missing action; December 2011-January 2012: confronting corruption--insipid salt and illusory light; February-March 2012: doing truth well--your task is to be true, not popular; April-May 2012: shining the light together--an international call for integrity and action; June-July 2012: looking good and doing good; August-September 2012: global shame or a good name (YWAM); October-November 2012: confronting Christian corruption; December 2012-January 2013: live wrong ≠ live strong (duping and doping); February-March 2013: defeating corruption (wake up!); April-May 2013: betrayng well (silence, passivity and neutrality); June-July 2013: until death do us part? (sacrificing and suffering to end evil); August-September 2013: PETRA People review (staying the course--two years of weblog postings); October-November 2013: going wrong (deception); December 2013-anuary 2014, wising up and rising up (accurate information and legal action); February-March 2014: using our brains (bystander effect and groupthink); April-May 2014: uniting against corruption (good principles and good practices); June-July 2014: don't be afraid (case studies in confronting corruption); August-September 2014: going public with the truth (don't be intimidated--it's your world!); October 2014--November 2015: petition/NCI update (exchanges with four organizations as well as important resources and developments related to corruption, posted at least every two months); December 2015-January 2016: update on the exchanges with one of the organizations as well as good practice and anti-corruption resources from five sectors; February-March 2016: transparency and accountability illusions (tricks for feigning good practice); April-May 2016: rationalizing our responsibility to confront deviant people and to protect innocent people; June-July 2016: speaking up ("double lives" and "moral disengagement"); August-September 2016: cooperating with corruption (complicity); October-November 2016: ordinary heroes (awakening the good in you); December 2016-January 2017: International Anti-Corruption Day (uniting against corruption and NCI); February-March 2017: Willfull Blindness (opening our eyes, hearing our conscience); April-May 2017: Cui Bono-Who Benefits? (what are you going to do?)

 United Nations Panel Confronts Vatican on Child Sex Abuse by Clergy.
 "The view of [the UN Committee on the Rights of the Child]